 Employment Wage Subsidy Scheme

-Under the EWSS scheme, employers and new firms in sectors impacted by COVID-19 whose turnover has fallen 30% will get a flat-rate subsidy per week based on the number of qualifying employees on the payroll, including seasonal staff and new employees.
+Under the EWSS scheme, employers and new firms in sectors impacted by COVID-19 whose turnover has fallen 30% get a flat-rate subsidy per week based on the number of qualifying employees on the payroll, including seasonal staff and new employees.

 Rules for EWSS

-To qualify for the scheme, you must self-declare to Revenue that you have experienced significant negative economic disruption due to COVID-19, with a minimum of 30% decline in turnover or customer orders (between July to December 2020 compared with the same period in 2019).
+You must self-declare to Revenue that you have experienced significant negative economic disruption due to COVID-19, with a minimum of 30% decline in turnover or customer orders over a 12 month period (extended from 6 months under the Economic Recovery Plan).
+The review of turnover or orders should look at the period as whole, not individual months.
 For new businesses, this is based on a projected forward test.